rambleraptor/amusement/README.md

 # amusement

-amusement is a Python package to get the current wait times and show times of attractions at many popular theme parks.
+amusement is a Python package and CLI (command-line interface) to get the current wait times and show times of attractions at many popular theme parks.
 We currently support:

 * All Disney parks in USA, plus Paris
 * All Universal parks worldwide (with the exception of Singapore)